 Diversified Vegetable Apprenticeship (DVA) is a formal apprenticeship program registered with the Pennsylvania Department of Labor and Industry.
-It pairs beginning farmers with established farmer—or master growers—to provide a guided pathway toward managing or starting a vegetable farm.
+It pairs beginning farmers with established farmers—or master growers—to provide a guided pathway toward managing or starting a vegetable farm.
 The program operates in Pennsylvania and surrounding areas.

 DVA benefits both beginning and experienced growers: Apprentices acquire the skills they need to manage or start their own vegetable farm, while master growers gain a committed employee invested in farming as a career.

 Apprentices receive 2,700+ hours of on-the-job training and 200+ hours of related technical coursework over 18 months